+ Can I connect to a device by directly typing in its IP address?

-Q: What is the difference between "Normal" and "Precision" acquisition modes?
++ What is the difference between "Normal" and "Precision" acqisition modes?

 The Moku:Datalogger is limited only by storage.
 The Moku:Lab has 500MB of internal storage and can also log to an SD card of any size.
-Note though that SD Cards are limited to a maximum file size of 4GB, so this is the largest amount of data you can record at a time.
+Note though that most SD cards use the FAT32 filesystem, which is limited to a maximum file size of 4GB.

 Recording a single channel at minimum rate to a binary file, this gives you approximately 4 months of recording to internal storage, up to 2.5 years to an SD card.

 + How can I read data from .li files?